Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all: Introduction

 \section{Introduction}

-Afterglows following short duration Gamma-Ray Bursts (GRBs) are powered by decelerating, relativistic jets.
-The jet parameters inferred via afterglow studies reveal a diverse population in terms of energy, microphysics, and environment \citep{fong2015, oconnor2020}.
-This broad range in energy can be difficult to reconcile with the likely progenitor systems for these events; the mergers of either neutron star binaries, or black hole-neutron star binaries \citep[see][for a review of short GRBs]{nakar2007, berger2014, davanzo2015}.
-For such a compact binary merger origin, the power available for the jets is expected to be on the order of $10^{51}$ erg s$^{-1}$, and have quite a narrow distribution \citep{shapiro2017, fryer2019}.
+The afterglows that follow short-duration Gamma-Ray Bursts (GRBs) are powered by decelerating, relativistic jets.
+The likely progenitor system for short GRBs is the merger of binary neutron stars or neutron star--black hole binaries \citep[see][for a review of short GRBs]{nakar2007, berger2014, davanzo2015}; for such a compact binary merger origin, the power available for the jets is expected to be on the order of $10^{51}$ erg s$^{-1}$, with quite a narrow distribution \citep{shapiro2017, fryer2019}.
+However, the jet parameters inferred via afterglow studies reveal a diverse population in terms of energy, as well as microphysics and environment \citep{fong2015, oconnor2020}, and this broad distribution in inferred kinetic energy can be difficult to reconcile with the narrow, theoretically expected range.

-A jet launched following a compact stellar merger will propagate through the merger ejecta and winds \citep[e.g.,][]{aloy2005, nagakura2014, duffell2015, murguia2017, geng2019, nathanail2021, nativi2021, nativi2022, pavan2021, urrutia2021}, this results in the collimation of the jet before breakout \citep{bromberg2011, salafia2020, hamidani2021}.
-As a consequence of the turbulent motions arising during the hydrodynamic interaction between the jet and the surrounding ejecta, the resultant jet will have an angular shape that is independent of the injected jet structure \citep{nativi2022}, unless the ejecta density is very low or the jet power very high \citep{urrutia2021}.
+A jet launched following a compact stellar merger will propagate through the merger ejecta and winds \citep[e.g.,][]{aloy2005, nagakura2014, duffell2015, murguia2017, xie2018, geng2019, nathanail2021, nativi2021, nativi2022, pavan2021, urrutia2021}, this results in the collimation of the jet before breakout \citep{bromberg2011, gottlieb2021, salafia2020, hamidani2021}.
+As a consequence of the turbulent motions arising during the hydrodynamic interaction between the jet and the surrounding ejecta, the resultant jet will have an angular shape that is independent of the injected jet structure \citep{nativi2022}, unless the ejecta density is very low or the jet power very high \citep{urrutia2021}. \footnote{The different initial conditions between these two studies make a direct comparison non-trivial; whereas \citet{nativi2022} use initially ``warm'' jets, \citet{urrutia2021} have initially ``cold'' jets and include a broader jet luminosity distribution.
+Additionally, we note that the turbulent effects seen in 3D simulations are significantly reduced in 2D \citep[see][]{matsumoto2019a}; thus the turbulent destruction of the initial jet structure seen in the 3D hydrodynamic simulations by \citet{nativi2022} is not as pronounced in the 2D hydrodynamics used by \citet{urrutia2021}.} However, unlike the functional form of the resultant jet structure profile due to this turbulence, the characteristic opening angle of the emergent jet can retain information about the injected jet's angular width \citep[e.g.,][]{nagakura2014}.